Chica and Jo Chica and Jo

 I printed this off 5 years ago for 2 of my grandchildren.
 They look forward to it every year.
 I've had friends ask me to do one for their children and it becomes a keepsake for years to come.

-You can use one calendar for 2 children and alternate days.
+Also, you can use one calendar for 2 children and alternate days.
 I give them both a gift on the 1st and 24th of December and then alternate with day 2-23.
 I also wrap them in different wrapping paper so they can identify their gift easily.

 Jo 01/15/2021 at 11:48 am